GamingRoos/GamingRoos/README.md

 - Hi, I’m @GamingRoos
 - I’m interested in ...
 Nothing much to be honest, to name a few.
 Space is is cool and so is coding.
 - I’m currently learning ...
-Discord.js for the repository "gydo-js"
+Discord.js for the repository "gydo-js" found here https://github.com/Gydo-Team/gydo-js
 - I’m looking to collaborate on ...
 Nothing
 - How to reach me ... landlcopley@gmail.com